Tunnelblick/Tunnelblick/Building Tunnelblick from Source Code.markdown

 **1. Supported Versions of macOS and Xcode**

 The current version of Tunnelblick should be built using:
  * Xcode 7.3.1  on macOS 10.11.6 on an Intel Mac; or
- * Xcode 12.3  on macOS 10.15.7 on an Intel Mac.
+ * Xcode 12.5.1 on macOS 11.5.2  on an Intel or M1 Mac.

-Tunnelblick cannot be built yet on an Apple Silicon (M1) Mac, but there are plans to be able to do so.

-When built on Xcode 7.3.1, Tunnelblick will run on Intel processors, or on Apple M1 processors using Rosetta 2.
+When built by Xcode 7.3.1, Tunnelblick will run on Intel processors, or on Apple M1 processors using Rosetta 2.

-When built on Xcode 12.3, Tunnelblick will be a Universal binary and run natively on Intel or M1 processors.
+When built by Xcode 12.5.1, Tunnelblick will be a Universal binary and run natively on Intel or M1 processors.

 Other versions of Xcode and macOS may fail to build Tunnelblick, or create